Wang Xinyu: 2026: Major fourth round, top 30

+and Leylah Fernandez, before receiving a walkover into the semifinals when Elina Svitolina withdrew from the tournament.
+She lost to sixth seed Naomi Osaka in the last four.

 Coaching team

-Wang's current team consists of her father, Wang Peng; a Serbian technical coach, Aleksandar Slović, who won the men's singles title at the 2009 Summer Universiade and once trained with Novak Djokovic when he was younger; a fitness coach, Miro Hrvatin from Croatia; and a Chinese physio from Nanjing.
+Wang's team consisted of her father, Wang Peng; a Serbian technical coach, Aleksandar Slović, who won the men's singles title at the 2009 Summer Universiade and once trained with Novak Djokovic when he was younger; a fitness coach, Miro Hrvatin from Croatia; and a Chinese physio from Nanjing.
 With the help of Slović, Wang was able to train with a few Serbian players abroad.
 She currently trains at the Tennis & Badminton Centre of the Shenzhen Sports Centre.

+She is also coached by Saisai Zheng.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.